Local Hamiltonians for one-dimensional critical models: Introduction

-Previous work on finding local replacements of 1D models derived from conformal field theory has focused mainly on models with SU(2) or SU(n) symmetry or spin models with a symmetry when flipping all the spins and has looked only at ground state properties and mainly ground state overlaps \cite{Cirac, Nielsen, TuNPB, Glasser}.
-Here, we do a more thorough investigation for a family of models that do, in general, not have the above mentioned symmetries.
+Investigations of whether a nonlocal 1D Hamiltonian derived from conformal field theory can be replaced by a local Hamiltonian have been done for other systems previously with affirmative conclusions \cite{Cirac, Nielsen, TuNPB, Glasser}.
+These investigations have focused mainly on models with SU(2) or SU($n$) symmetry or spin models with a symmetry when flipping all the spins and have looked only at ground state properties and mainly ground state overlaps.
+In the present article, we do a more thorough investigation for a family of models without these symmetries (the model with $q=2$ has SU(2) symmetry, but the others do not).
+The presence of symmetries simplifies the study, since the symmetry reduces the number of possible local interactions, and this makes it interesting to ask the question also for models with less symmetry.
 In addition to ground state overlap, we compute entanglement entropy and correlation functions for the ground states of the local models, which are important quantities for determining the physics of the models.
-We also compute the low-lying part of the energy spectra and overlaps for the low-lying excited states.
+The low-energy excited states are, however, also crucial when considering dynamics or systems at low, but nonzero, temperature.
+We therefore also compute the low-lying part of the energy spectra and overlaps for the low-lying excited states.
+Finally, we briefly discuss possibilities for implementing the local models in ultracold atoms in optical lattices.
+Implementing the models would allow the power law decay of the correlation functions and the logarithmic growth of entanglement entropy with subsystem size to be measured \cite{Altman,Sherson,Islam}.
+In addition, one could investigate the low-lying excited states, such as the semionic excitations for $q=2$.

+The results presented in this article suggest that the interesting physics of the exact models can be realized in models with local interactions.
+The studies are limited to systems of up to $32$ lattice sites, as we are using exact diagonalization to compute the eigenstates of the local models.
+Implementing the models experimentally would allow even larger systems to be considered and could hence provide further insight into how well the local models reproduce the physics of the exact models.

 The paper is organized as follows.
 In Sec.\ \ref{sec:model}, we introduce the family of exact Hamiltonians and their analytical ground states.
 We show that the interaction strengths decay with distance, and we propose different local models with nearest-neighbor (NN) and possibly next nearest-neighbor (NNN) couplings.
 We also briefly discuss possibilities for realizing the local models in ultracold atoms in optical lattices.
 In Sec.\ \ref{sec:gsprop}, we quantify how well the local models capture the physics of the nonlocal models by computing properties of the ground states, including overlap, entanglement entropy, and correlation functions.
 In Sec.\ \ref{sec:esprop}, we compute the lowest energies of the models and the overlap between excited states of the local and the exact models.
 Section \ref{sec:conclusion} concludes the paper.